UndeadTokenArt/myCRM/README.md

 Installation instructions
 1. install GO
 2. clone down the repo and all dependencies
-3. in the command line run $ go run .
+3. in the command line "go run ." or "go run main.go"